ntrezowan/the-plain/_posts/2010-06-25-installing-otrs-on-centos.md

 # service mysql restart
 ```

-2. Create a database in MySQL to grant access for OTRS system;
+2. Create a database in MySQL for `otrs` user to grant access to OTRS system;
 ```
 # mysql
 mysql> CREATE USER 'otrs' IDETIFIED BY 'otrs';